COVID-19 vaccination in the United States: August 2021

 On August 1, the CDC reported that there had been a 24% week-over-week increase in the number of first doses administered, especially in states with lower vaccination rates.
 As of August 2, at least 70% of U.S. adults had received at least one vaccine dose.
 On August 6, the CDC reported that half of the U.S. population has been fully vaccinated.

 Several major cities announced or approved plans to restrict access to non-essential indoor locations such as cinemas, restaurants, and other entertainment venues, to those who are vaccinated.

 The FDA gave full approval to the Pfizer-BioNTech vaccine on August 23 for patients 16 and older, prompting President Biden to encourage those who had been waiting for full approval to get vaccinated.
 Anthony Fauci projected that at least 20% of unvaccinated Americans "will now step forward and get vaccinated" due to the approval.
 With the approval, it was also announced that the Department of Defense was preparing guidance requiring the vaccination of military members for COVID-19, with press secretary John Kirby stating that this would "ensure the safety of our service members and promote the readiness of our force, not to mention the health and safety of the communities around the country in which we live."

 October 2021

 On October 20, the White House said it had enough Pfizer-BioNTech pediatric vaccine for every child in the country aged 5–11 and that it expected federal health officials to approve the vaccine within weeks, upon which approval the White House planned to begin distributing the doses.
 Dr. Fauci said on October 24 that it seemed likely that the FDA might approve the vaccine for distribution in early November.
 On October 29, 2021, The U.S. Food and Drug Administration authorized the emergency use of the Pfizer-BioNTech COVID-19 Vaccine for children 5 through 11 years of age.
 Vice President Harris received her booster shot of the Moderna vaccine on October 30.

+February 2022

+A study which examined a potential causal link between COVID-19 vaccines and excess deaths found that out of more than 250 million Americans vaccinated only 55 cases of death after COVID-19 vaccination were reported and in 17 of these a causal relationship had been excluded.